23 Nov Your Most Common Productivity Questions Answered

 - Eliminate interruptions – create a physical environment that minimises interruptions, including turning off notifications and using noise-cancelling earphones.

+So there you go – 5 productivity questions answered.
 PEP programs show you how to work more effectively, regardless of working location.
 Try out some of the practical tips above, and learn how PEP can help you increase productivity and wellbeing.

 By Simon Nicholls